 These materials are intended solely for informational purposes.
-The views expressed reflect the current views of Pzena Investment Management ("PIM") as of the date hereof and are subject to change.
+The views expressed reflect the current views of PZENA Investment Management ("PIM") as of the date hereof and are subject to change.
 PIM is a registered investment adviser registered with the United States Securities and Exchange Commission.
 PIM does not undertake to advise you of any changes in the views expressed herein.
 There is no guarantee that any projection, forecast, or opinion in this material will be realized.
 Past performance is not indicative of future results.

 All investments involve risk, including loss of principal.
 Investments may be in a variety of currencies and therefore changes in rates of exchange between currencies may cause the value of investments to decrease or increase.
 The price of equity securities may rise or fall because of economic or political changes or changes in a company's financial condition, sometimes rapidly or unpredictably.
 Investments in foreign securities involve political, economic and currency risks, greater volatility and differences in accounting methods.
 These risks are greater for investments in Emerging Markets.
 Investments in small-cap or mid-cap companies involve additional risks such as limited liquidity and greater volatility than larger companies.
 PIM's strategies emphasize a "value" style of investing, which targets undervalued companies with characteristics for improved valuations.
-This style of investing is subject to the risk that the valuations never improve or that returns on "value" securities may not move in tandem with the returns on other styles of investing or the stock market in general.
+This style of investing is subject to the risk that the valuations never improve or that returns on "value" securities may not move in tandem with the returns on other styles of investing or the stock market in general. the stock market in general.

 This document does not constitute a current or past recommendation, an offer, or solicitation of an offer to purchase any securities or provide investment advisory services and should not be construed as such.
 The information contained herein is general in nature and does not constitute legal, tax, or investment advice.
 PIM does not make any warranty, express or implied, as to the information's accuracy or completeness.
-Prospective investors are encouraged to consult their own professional advisers as to the implications of making an investment in any securities or investment advisory services.
+Prospective investment endurate endurate endurate or provide their own professional advisers as to the implications of an enduration of the implications of the implications of the implication of th making an investment in any securities or investment advisory services.